myTerminal/template-library-gulp/README.md

      - copy-fonts to copy fonts to the output directory
    - styles to transpile Less CSS stylesheets into CSS stylesheets for the output directory
    - scripts-debug to concatenate and transpile all JavaScript to the output directory
-   - lint to run JSHint and JSCS over JavaScript files
+   - lint to run ESLint over JavaScript files
  - lint
-   - run JSHint over JavaScript files
-   - run JSCS over JavaScript files
+   - run ESLint over JavaScript files
  - develop to watch over the source files and run tasks related to the changed files

 ## To-Do